GNS3/gns3-server/docs/curl.rst

 Connect to nodes
 #################

-Everything should be started now.
-You can connect via telnet to the different Node.
+Use a Telnet client to connect to the nodes once they have been started.
-The port is the field console in the create Node request.
+The port number can be found in the output when the nodes have been created above.

 .. code-block:: shell-session